azat-co/practicalnode/chapter1/chapter1.md

 	- `request.method()`: Returns the request method as a string
 	- `request.url()`: Returns the request URL string

-- `http.ServerResponse()`: Creates this object internally by an HTTP server — not by the user— and is used as an output of request handlers
+- `http.ServerResponse()`: Creates this object internally by an HTTP server—not by the user—and is used as an output of request handlers

 	- `response.writeHead()`: Sends a response header to the request
 	- `response.write()`: Sends a response body